alexey-bachmanov/natours/readme.md

 # Natours

-API and server-side rendering under construction...
+This is the final project for a Node.js course, using all the backend technologies in the MERN stack.

-This is the final project for a Node.js course.
+This project is deployed to Render.
+[Check it out](https://natours-alexey-bachmanov.onrender.com/) (Render will take a minute to spin up an instance)

 ## Technologies used